1921 Iowa Hawkeyes football team

 The 1921 Iowa Hawkeyes football team was an American football team that represented the University of Iowa as a member of the Big Ten Conference during the 1921 Big Ten football season.
 In their sixth season under head coach Howard Jones, the Hawkeyes compiled a perfect 7–0 record (5–0 in conference games), won the Big Ten championship, and 185 to 36.
 The team was retroactively selected as the 1921 national champion by the Billingsley Report and as a co-national champion by Parke H. Davis.
 The season was part of a 20-game winning streak that began on November 6, 1920, and continued until October 20, 1923.

 Quarterback Aubrey Devine was a consensus first-team All American.
 Devine tallied 895 rushing yards, still an Iowa record for a quarterback, and also led the team in passing and scoring.

 Five Iowa players were selected by Collier's Weekly or Walter Eckersall as first-team players on the 1921 All-Western college football team: Devine (Colliers-1, Eckersall-1); fullback Gordon Locke (Colliers-1, Eckersall-1); tackle Duke Slater (Colliers-1, Eckersall-1); and end Lester Belding (Colliers-1, Eckersall-2).

 The team played its home games at Iowa Field in Iowa City, Iowa.

 Preseason

 Howard Jones was in his sixth year at Iowa in 1921, having coached the Hawkeyes to a 23–14–1 record from 1916 to 1920.
 In 1919, end Lester Belding was named All-America, and Belding, quarterback Aubrey Devine, tackle Duke Slater and fullback Fred Lohman were named All-Big Ten.
-In 1920, Belding, Devine and Slater and were named All-Big Ten.
+In 1920, Belding, Devine and Slater were named All-Big Ten.
 The Hawkeyes had not won a Big Ten championship since 1900.
 Iowa had a three-game winning streak going into the 1921 season.